Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 5.4 If You are in default of any payment, We are entitled to:

 (a) charge You a reasonable surcharge for processing payments made by credit card, at an amount advised by Us from time to time;

-(b) charge You interest on all overdue accounts at a rate which is four (4) percent higher than the cash rate last published by the Reserve Bank of Australia as at the Due Date, calculated and payable daily and compounded from the due date until the invoice is paid in full.
+(b) charge You interest on all overdue accounts at a rate of 10%, calculated and payable daily and compounded from the due date until the invoice is paid in full.
 The parties agree that such interest charge is not a penalty;

 (c) require the payment of Goods prior to delivery of any further Goods;

-(e) charge You a reasonable fee where any payment is dishonoured or returned by Your financial provider (or where We are otherwise unable to process any payment from Your financial provider) at an amount advised by Us from time to time;
+(d) charge You a reasonable fee where any payment is dishonoured or returned by Your financial provider (or where We are otherwise unable to process any payment from Your financial provider) at an amount advised by Us from time to time; and

-(a) all reasonable legal costs and other expenses which are incurred by Us or are likely to be incurred by Us as a result of any breach, act or omission by You arising either directly or indirectly from or in connection with these Conditions including legal fees on a solicitor/client basis in the recovery or attempted recovery of any overdue amount for Goods;
+(a) all reasonable legal costs, debt recovery fees, collection agency fees and other expenses which are incurred by Us or are likely to be incurred by Us as a result of any breach or negligent act or omission by You arising either directly or indirectly from or in connection with these Conditions including legal fees in the recovery or attempted recovery of any overdue amount for Goods; and

 (a) We may apply any payment received from You towards any debt owed by You to Us;